 Have An Exit

-Always keep an exit or an ‘out’ between you and the worker.
-Never be cornered in a room with a stranger.
+Keep an exit or an ‘out’ between you and the worker.
+Avoid being cornered in a room with a stranger.

-While the work is being done, do not become distracted yourself with other things.
-Be aware of what’s going on and what the person is doing (within earshot, etc..).
+While the work is being done, do not become distracted with other things.
+Be aware of what’s going on and what the person is doing (within earshot, etc..) without being a pain “looking over their shoulder”.

 Check For Problems

-After the work has done and the stranger has left, look around and discover if anything is out of place or missing.
+After the work has been done and the stranger has left, look around and discover if anything is out of place or missing.
+Check windows to see if they have been opened or unlocked.

-While the likelihood may seem very small where you might encounter a bad situation with a service worker in your home, IT DOES HAPPEN, perhaps more than you hear about…
+While the likelihood may seem very small where you might encounter a bad situation with a service worker or stranger in your home, IT DOES HAPPEN, perhaps more than you hear about…